Stopping Distance for Trucks

-Insurance companies have paid Jed Dietrich, Esq. and his highly experienced, top rated and elite team of truck accident injury attorneys in Buffalo, New York over $150,000,000.00 in verdicts and settlements to compensate his clients for their serious personal injuries.
+Insurance companies have paid Jed Dietrich, Esq. and his highly experienced, top rated and elite team of truck accident injury attorneys in Buffalo, New York over $150,000,000.00 to compensate his clients for their serious personal injuries.
 Call the Dietrich Law Firm P.C., a Best Law Firm of America, TODAY at 716-839-3939 for a free consultation if you were seriously injured in a truck accident.
 We are available 24 hours per day and 7 days per week, and there is never a fee unless we WIN for you!

 Large trucks weigh roughly 20 to 30 times more than passenger vehicles.
 Large trucks and tractor-trailers often weigh up to 80,000 pounds, while the average passenger vehicle is only approximately 3,000 to 4,000 pounds.
 The substantial weight of trucks greatly impacts their rate of acceleration, handling and braking.
 In addition, when a truck is going down a steep hill, its weight forces it to speed up.